 Remember, it's all about MOOD and EMPHASIS when playing in the modes.
-Depending on the note you start on and emphasize, gives you the different moods and textures of each mode.
+Which note you start on and emphasize produces the different moods and sound textures of each mode.

-Below are two common shapes for Aeolian.
+Below are two common shapes for Phrygian.
 One has the low root note on the low E-string and the other has the low root on the A-string.
 Find these patterns fast by using your first finger on the low root.
-Start with these, but learn all the shapes to play Aeolian across the whole neck as per the major scale lessons in this eBook.